eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

    your own).
 3. command line tools that _ship with_ ruby.

-Ruby code is made of _identifiers_

 # Ruby identifiers

-There are 4 types of identifier in ruby source code

-Every element in ruby source code is one of these:
+Thinking like a parser for a moment, *every* element in ruby source code is one of four types of _identifier_.

 1. Variables (4 types)
   1. Local